dgc-cgn/CAS-Digital-Trust/public-information/certificate-issuance.md

 Certificates are issued to clients following initial audit, extension to accredited scope, triennial audit, upgrade on surveillance or change in company details (name, address etc).

-The certificates will be numbered sequentially starting with I001 followed by the global client code of CIOSC.
+The certificates will be numbered sequentially starting with I001 followed by the global client code of DGC.

 AE prepares the certificate:

-* No certificate will be issued unless CIOSC has evidence that all non-conforming notices raised have been closed out.
+* No certificate will be issued unless DGC has evidence that all non-conforming notices raised have been closed out.

 * Select the appropriate blank certificate(s) based on the standard as indicated on the audit report.
 Be sure to check for any changes indicated on Comment Sheets attached to audit report.